easylearning-vip/ez-web-search/README.md

 ```
 > Search for "Go web scraping anti-bot techniques" and show me the latest approaches

-> Find recent articles about MCP protocol implementation in Go
+> Find recent articles about MCP protocol implementation in Go using search_pro engine

 > Search for "PuerkitoBio goquery tutorial" with search intent analysis

+> Use search_pro_sogou to search for "Go HTTP client best practices"

+> Search with search_pro_quark engine for "web scraping tutorials"
 ```

 **Web Fetch Examples**: